IPS-Eye-White

 Keith Gibson, director of The Apologetics Resource Center points out that

 "DNA research has conclusively proven the Book of Mormon to be false.
 Remember that according to the Book of Mormon, the primary ancestry of the American Indian is Jewish.
 Mitochondrial DNA research has demonstrated that the American Indians are related to the inhabitants of Asia who probably crossed over into this continent across the Bering Strait into Alaska.
 DNA research, conducted on over 150 tribes to date, has found absolutely no link between the American Indians and Israelites.
 The results of the study show that 99.4% of the DNA is from Asian sources and .6% is from European and African sources.
 None of the DNA correlates to Jewish or Semitic origins.
 Additionally, methods have been developed to extract DNA from skeletons which enable scientists to test the ancient inhabitants of America.
 Once again, the results are the same.
 The inhabitants of the American continents came from Asia."
-[Read Evaluating the Book of Mormon By Rev. Keith Gibson.
+[Read Evaluating the Book of Mormon.
+By Rev. Keith Gibson.

-The Battle on the Hill Cumorah"
+The Battle on the Hill Cumorah

-For those that deny that Joseph Smith's Hill Cumorah is the same one that is mentioned in the Book of Mormon
+And yes, Joseph Smith's Hill Cumorah is the same one that is mentioned in the Book of Mormon

 "The great and last battle, in which several hundred thousand Nephites perished was on the hill Cumorah, the same hill from which the plates were taken by Joseph Smith, the boy about whom I spoke to you the other evening."
-(Talk given by Apostle Orson Pratt, Feb.
-11, 1872 Journal of Discourses Vol. 14, pg.
-331)
+[20]

 Steel: